seeLelouch/genshinStuff/README.md

 Shabby Rack Shabby Rack during the #Rockslide Version is found by breaking the second rock pile on the small hill.
 Strange Tiny Hats Strange Tiny Hats during the #Tree Nest Version are found in a fourth nest near the top of the tree. <-- THIS ONE DONE

 <ins>9.
-"Problem Conversion"</ins>
+"When Flowers Bloom"</ins>

-In the second version of this quest get 5 planks then complete third version welp did second version, only gave the guy 3 idfk
+Grants the Wonders of the World achievement Up by the Roots if the player defeats the Whopperflower in the Whopperflower version of the commission.

 # Craftable weapons </h1>